‘Grease’ Gets A Musical Spinoff Series On HBO Max, Fans Promised It Will ‘Stay True To Original’ Film

 The streaming service HBO Max, which is owned by WarnerMedia, has ordered Grease: Rydell High, a musical series inspired by the movie, reported People.

-The series will be set in and around Rydell High, the place where where greaser Danny Zuko (Travolta) and Aussie transfer student Sandy Olsson (Newton-John) fell in love despite the fact that they were from dramatically different worlds.
+The series will be set in and around Rydell High, the place where greaser Danny Zuko (Travolta) and Aussie transfer student Sandy Olsson (Newton-John) fell in love despite the fact that they were from dramatically different worlds.

 A press release for the series stated that, per People, the show will feature “some characters you already know, and a whole lot more you will soon meet.
 It’s still the 1950s, a world that rocks with big musical numbers from the period combined with new original songs as well.
 It’s the peer pressures of high school, the horrors of puberty, and the rollercoaster of life in middle America with a modern sensibility that will bring it to life for today’s movie musical lovers.”